By Children’s Librarian Shelley Harris

 - All three library buildings have support bins with items like noise-canceling headphones, wiggle seats, fidget toys, DIY schedules, pinwheels, sunglasses, and weighted lap pads.

-- We have been making short videos for children throughout the pandemic, and some of them are specifically supported videos, with language modeling, sign language, schedules and other visuals.
+- We have been making short videos for children and caregivers since 2020, and some of them are specifically supported videos that include language modeling, sign language, schedules, and other visuals.

 - Disability Reads is a list of kids books for kids with and without disabilities, with an emphasis on disabled creators.
 This list is updated every July for Disability Pride Month, so keep an eye out for new titles soon!